The Jakarta Post News Channel

 Smear campaigns trigger decline in electability: PDI-P

-Smear campaigns can cause a decline in electability ratings of presidential and vice presidential candidates so any presidential campaign team should refrain from such activity.
+Smear campaigns can cause a decline in electability ratings of

 “Smear campaigns, intimidation, and misleading information have affected the public’s perception [of candidates],” said Tjahjo Kumolo, head of Joko “Jokowi” Widodo-Jusuf Kalla’s campaign team in Jakarta on Tuesday, as quoted by Antara.